 Each moot counts for 3 credit units (a normal course), and teams are selected through an application/try-out day in early September.
 Just go ahead and plan your courses as if you are not taking a moot course, but watch for the window to submit your application.
-We will send around further information about the application process in late August, just before the start of term.
-If you are selected for a team, you will then be able to drop a second-term course (with the exception of the Jessup, which allows you to choose credit in Term 1 or Term 2).
+We will send around further information about the application process shortly.
+If you are selected for a team, then you will have the option of dropping a first or second-term course (most students take their moot credit in the second term).

 Unless indicated, none of the moots require prerequisites, but you may feel more prepared if you have foundational courses in the moot's substantive legal area.
+Please consult the long course description for each moot, to identify recommended prerequisites.
 Having said that, we encourage second-year students to apply, and usually half of our mooters are 2Ls!

-Here is our 2024 line-up of moots:
+Here is our 2024-25 line-up of moots:

 - The Gale Cup Moot has historically been argued at Toronto or Ottawa.
 Students argue an appeal of a recent Supreme Court of Canada decision relating to a criminal law issue.
-The Gale team will be coached by Zachary Carter and Thomas Hynes. - The Laskin Memorial Moot is an administrative and constitutional law moot that is hosted by different law schools in Canada every year and deals with administrative law issues.
+The Gale team has been coached by Thomas Hynes and Zachary Carter. - The Laskin Memorial Moot is an administrative and constitutional law moot that is hosted by different law schools in Canada every year and deals with administrative law issues.
 This moot has a bilingual component, and one of the four participants will moot in French.
 The Laskin team is coached by Audrey Sembalerus. - The Jessup Moot is an international advocacy competition which requires a significant time commitment.
 Teams will address timely issues of public international law in the context of a legal dispute between nations appearing before the International Court of Justice.
 Students written and oral advocacy skills will first be tested at the Canadian Division Qualifying Tournament, which is hosted annually by a Canadian Law School in mid-February.
 The top two teams qualify for the International Rounds, held each spring in Washington D.C.
 The Jessup is coached by Rochelle Blocka.
-It is preferred if you